Kythira

 Kythira ferry: schedules and tickets

-The island of Kythira is connected to the port of Piraeus with 2-3 weekly itineraries.
-The ferry journey takes about 6.5 hours
+The island of Kythira is connected to the port of Piraeus with 2 weekly sailings.
+The Piraeus - Kythira ferry journey takes about 6.5 hours and is operated by Seajets

 Ferries to Kythira also depart from the ports of Neapoli and Gythio in the Peloponnese.
-The route Neapoli - Kythira lasts around 1 hour 30 minutes, while from Gythio to Kythira the trip takes close to 2.5 hours .
+The Neapoli - Kythira ferry route is available with up to 3 crossings a day and lasts less than 1.5 hours.
+As for ferries from Gythio to Kythira, there are normally 2 weekly crossings and the ferry trip takes close to 2.5 hours.

 Frequent ferry connections